Did you realise that you can make your own raw almond butter?

 - I specified 500g of almonds in the recipe because that’s a good amount for my processor.
 I have also made it with 300g (just over 2 cups), and it worked fine, but I just prefer the larger amount in my processor (and to save making more batches).
 You might need to adjust the amount to suit your processor, but you really can’t get the amount wrong.
 Just make sure there’s enough for the processor to pull around readily, and not so much that there’s not enough room for the almonds to move around easily or no room for the air to circulate around the raw almond butter to cool it down.
 If in doubt, start with a little less rather than a little more.

 - Adding salt to your raw almond butter is totally optional, but if you’re used to store-bought almond butter, you might need some to begin with to help your taste buds adjust.
 When I started making this, I added 1/2 tsp salt, which tasted about right to me.
 And then over time, I dropped it down to 1/4 tsp, because it started to taste too salty.
 And eventually I started leaving it out all together, and now I love the subtle flavours of the raw almond butter that come through in the absence of salt (including a faint marzipan-like taste).
-Just add the right amount to suit your tastes.
+Just add the right amount to suit your taste buds.

 - If you do add salt, make sure to add it right at the end, and not at the start.
 Apparently adding the salt at the start can affect the way it processes, although I don’t think I’ve ever tried it.
 Besides, you’re really only adding it for the taste, and you can’t tell how much you need until you can taste it as part of the whole “raw almond butter” experience.
 So leave it until right at the end, and just give the raw almond butter one final process to distribute the salt evenly throughout the butter.